 - Do not let this chemical enter the environment. - METHODS AND MATERIALS FOR CONTAINMENT AND CLEANING UP - Neutralize and absorb the spilled substance with sand.
-Clean the spilled area with plenty of water. - In case of larger spill, countermeasure for prevention to flow out and recover the spilled substance as possible. - After recovery, neutralize the spilled area. - · Don't close tightly container with collected material.
+Clean the spilled area with plenty of water. - In case of larger spill, use countermeasure for prevention of flow and recover the spilled substance as much as possible. - After recovery, neutralize the spilled area. - · Don't close tightly container with collected material.
 Waste should be disposed of as described in chapter